 Aim of the Policy: To safeguard and protect the primary retail function of town and village centres.
 Main issues from consultation Response Change required to the local plan (Yes/No) Changes made to the plan Policy EC5A, final Paragraph.
 Historic England supports the encouragement given to residential use of the upper floors of properties within the District's primary shopping areas.
 Making better use of vacant or underused floorspace within Craven's town centres can assist in not only meeting the District's housing needs but also, through encouraging more activity for a longer period in these areas, can improve the vitality and viability of its retail areas.
-Given that the Market Towns are all Conservation Areas each containing many historic properties, such an approach can also help ensure that these historic properties remain in use and Support is noted No encourage continued investment in their repair and maintenance.
-The Plan relies on retail in the Town Centre.
+Given that the Market Towns are all Conservation Areas each containing many historic properties, such an approach can also help ensure that these historic properties remain in use and encourage continued investment in their repair and maintenance.
+Support is noted No The Plan relies on retail in the Town Centre.
 Skipton Civic Society does not believe this is Policy EC5A has been prepared based on evidence that considers the changing trends in No realistic based on current trends.
-It is important that the planning authority is ready to encourage and allow residential use in the Town Centre within the life of the Plan if its plans to sustain retail in the Town Centre fail.

-Public festivities will continue to be important in future, both for community cohesion and to help Skipton's economy.
-It is vital that public spaces and public heritage context for the events is retained.
-The economy is likely to rely more rather than less on tourism and leisure over the life of the Plan.
+It is retailing and town centre usage.
+It is the aim of important that the planning authority is policy EC5A to allow town and village centres to ready to encourage and allow residential use adapt to changing times by promoting an in the Town Centre within the life of the Plan appropriate balance of town centre uses if its plans to sustain retail in the Town including commercial, leisure, tourism, cultural Centre fail. and community, whilst retaining the primary Public festivities will continue to be retail function.
+They also allow for residential important in future, both for community use, where it is considered appropriate. cohesion and to help Skipton's economy.
+It is The Local Plan will be monitored on an on- vital that public spaces and public heritage going basis and reviewed after five years.
+If context for the events is retained.
+The policy EC5 is found to be ineffectual it can be economy is likely to rely more rather than revised at that time. less on tourism and leisure over the life of the Plan.
 Alongside this, pop-up shopping (including stalls) needs to be allowed to grow as traditional retail declines.
 Heritage buildings and spaces are vital to Skipton town centre as the context for both tourist and community uses.
 The Local Plan needs to be flexible enough to allow a return of town centre buildings to residential uses, if heritage buildings are not to become empty and derelict as retail falls.
 Commercial rents have been pushed upwards during the early 2000s by commercial property speculation and historic buildings have been sadly neglected.
 The Civic Society welcome continued or strengthened protection for heritage buildings and spaces between them.